ZachWatkins/.github/README.md

 # GitHub Integration

+> IMPORTANT: This is work in progress!
+The project is subject to significant change until its 1.0.0 release.

 Repository of GitHub integration files.

 My goal is to centralize all of my GitHub integration scripts and provide them in a way that is easily integrated into an existing repository.